hazelcast/hazelcast-reference-manual/src/MR-Architecture.md

 To understand the following technical internals, we first have a short look at what happens in terms of an example workflow.

 As a simple example, think of an `IMap<String, Integer>` and emitted keys having the same types.
 Imagine you have a cluster with three members, and you initiate the MapReduce job on the first member.
-After you requested the JobTracker from your running / connected Hazelcast, we submit the task and retrieve the ICompletableFuture which gives us a chance to wait for the result to be calculated or to add a callback (and being more reactive).
+After you requested the JobTracker from your running/connected Hazelcast, we submit the task and retrieve the ICompletableFuture, which gives us a chance to wait for the result to be calculated or to add a callback (and being more reactive).

 The example expects that the chunk size is 0 or 1, so an emitted value is directly sent to the reducers.
 Internally, the job is prepared, started, and executed on all members as shown below.
 The first member acts as the job owner (job emitter).